- Funding the Cooperation

 Research for Sustainability

 In May 2008, the '1st German-Polish Conference on Research for Sustainability' took place in Warsaw.
 On this occasion an agreement was signed between BMBF and MNiSW on cooperation in the field of sustainability.
-In November 2010, the "2nd German - Polish Forum on Eco-Innovation" was held in Poznan as part of the BMBF's participation in the POLECO environmental fair.
 German-Polish call for proposals were published in 2011 and 2016.
 16 bilateral projects were funded.
 In September 2019, a workshop dedicated to these projects was held in Warsaw as part of the 30th anniversary of the STC.

 German-Polish Research Forum | Science Platforms

 In April 2008, the German-Polish Research Forum took place in Leipzig in the presence of the then Ministers Schavan and Kudrycka.
-Around 250 high-ranking representatives from politics, universities, science and research set the course for closer cooperation between the two countries.
-The focus was on promoting young scientists and strengthening partnerships and networks.
 In October 2016, the German-Polish Science Platform 'On the road to innovative Europe' took place in Poznan as a follow-up event to the Research Forum.
-The approximately 200 participants from politics, enterprises and science discussed best practice examples, (funding) instruments and, among other things, the support of young scientists and incentives and obstacles in the commercialization of research and development results.
 A German-Polish-Czech Science Platform was held in Dresden in October 2021.
-The central topics of this high-level event were structural change in the border triangle and the new EU research framework program Horizon Europe.
+The central topics of this high-level event were structural change in the border triangle and the new EU research framework programme Horizon Europe.

 Cooperation in the context of the EU

-In line with the importance attributed to research and technology in the two countries, cooperation under the European Framework Programme has developed dynamically over the last few years.
+In line with the importance attributed to research and technology in the two countries, cooperation under the European Framework Programmes has developed dynamically over the last few years.
 Poland was involved in 1,894 projects within Horizon 2020; 1,254 of these projects ran with German participation.
 Poland's participation focused on information and communication technologies, energy and transport.
 For Poland, Germany was the most important cooperation partner in Horizon 2020 after Spain and Italy.
-Intensive German-Polish cooperation also continues in Horizon Europe (In June 2023, the number of projects with Polish participation was 576, of which 408 with German participation (approx. 70%).
+Intensive German-Polish cooperation also continues in Horizon Europe (In March 2024, the number of projects with Polish participation was 902, of which 628 had German participation.).
 The internationalisation and advancing European integration represent opportunities for Germany's science and research landscape and for the private sector.